grafana/writers-toolkit/docs/sources/write/tooling-and-workflows/index.md

 ### Merge changes from the main branch

-Because git and GitHub are naturally collaborative, others are also making and merging pull requests at the same time as you.
+Because Git and GitHub are naturally collaborative, others are also making and merging pull requests at the same time as you.
 From the point where you created your branch and when you're ready to merge the pull request, the main branch might have changed in significant ways, or even developed a conflict with your branch.

-If the changes don't conflict, you can use git to incorporate the changes made to the main branch with yours without making any additional changes.
+If the changes don't conflict, you can use Git to incorporate the changes made to the main branch with yours without making any additional changes.

 First, fetch changes to all branches and remotes: